 Undergraduate Independent Study

 Provisions exist on a limited basis for junior and senior students to engage in independent study under the approved direction of a faculty member.
 Students wishing to avail themselves of this option should obtain the faculty director's approval as well as the department chairman's concurrence.
-Contract forms for such course approval are available through the college office of academic affairs.
+"Independent Study Reading and Research Contract" forms for such course approval are available through the Academic Advising Center page of the college website.